DOB (estimated): 06.02.2015

 Country of origin: Romania, now in the UK (London)

-Daisy and her siblings were rescued after being thrown over a wall in a bag when they were tiny puppies.
-Daisy has now been in the UK for 3 years but unfortunately her owners have made the difficult to decision to seek a more suitable home for her after recognising that their urban environment is causing her a lot of stress.
+Daisy was rescued from Romania after she and her siblings were thrown over the wall of a shelter in a plastic bag.
+All of the litter were adopted a few years ago but unfortunately Daisy is still looking for her ideal home.
+Her owners have made the difficult decision to seek a more suitable home for her after recognising that their urban environment is causing her a lot of stress.